riboflavin/test-framer-sync/compare/granola-vs-zoom-ai.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Granola and Zoom AI
 Granola:
 - Pros: Minimal, user-friendly app with custom templates for notes and accurate transcription quality.
 - Cons: MacOS only, few integrations, lacks multi-user features, and some capabilities are basic.

 Zoom AI:
 - Pros: Native integration with Zoom, real-time Q&A during meetings, unique whiteboard AI, and included with paid Zoom subscription.
 - Cons: Zoom-only functionality, requires a paid Zoom plan, speaker ID limits, and no custom vocabulary support.
-In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .
-- No meeting bot needed, works on any platform by listening on device (more discreet).
-- Custom templates for notes yield tailored summaries​ddiy.co .
-- Accurate transcription quality helps fill in details you miss​ddiy.co
-..
-However, they also say: - MacOS only (Windows version in waitlist; no mobile app yet)​deepgram.com ​businessinsider.com
-.
-- Few integrations currently; mostly a standalone tool​ddiy.co .
-- Lacks multi-user features – designed for individual note-taking (you manually share notes after).
-- New product – still adding features, so some capabilities (editing transcripts, etc.) are basic..
-In general, users say that Zoom AI: - Native integration – no setup if you use Zoom, and outputs appear right in Zoom Chat​meetjamie.ai
-.
-- Real-time Q&A and assistance during meetings (ask the AI on the fly).
-- Unique whiteboard AI for creating mind-maps/diagrams in meeting​meetjamie.ai
-.
-- Included with paid Zoom (no extra fee for existing Zoom subscribers)​news.zoom.us
-..
-However, they also say: - Zoom-only: Doesn’t work on Google Meet, Teams, etc.​meetjamie.ai .
-- No free access – requires a Zoom paid plan (~$15+ monthly)​meetjamie.ai
-.
-- Speaker ID limits: won’t capture anyone not logged in as Zoom user (e.g., a speaker in the room)​meetjamie.ai .
-- No custom vocabulary, so industry jargon may transcribe poorly​meetjamie.ai ..
 | Feature                           | Granola               | Zoom AI              |
 |-----------------------------------|-----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free trial (25 meetings) | ❌ Requires paid Zoom |